Board of Officers and Trustees

-My first visit to BVUUF was in 2001 shortly after moving to Colorado from western New York to become a software engineer at Storage Tek.
+My first visit to this Fellowship was in 2001, shortly after moving to Colorado from western New York to become a software engineer at Storage Tek.
 While I visited the Fellowship several times, it took until 2009 before I began attending Sunday service regularly and became a member.
-Since then I have become more and more involved in our Fellowship community starting as a coffee server in 2010 and later taking over as coordinator of that program in 2011.
+Since then I have become more and more involved in our Fellowship community, starting as a coffee server in 2010 and then taking over as coordinator of that program in 2011.
 I also served as a steward in 2011 and then on the Stewardship committee for several years.
 At present I serve on the Member Engagement Council.

-I enjoy hiking and biking, snowshoeing and cross country skiing, finding a great deal of my spiritual nourishment in the outdoors.
+I enjoy hiking and biking, snowshoeing and cross-country skiing; I find a great deal of my spiritual nourishment in the outdoors.
 The other significant contributor to my spiritual growth is our Fellowship.
 I have watched with both awe and pride as our it has demonstrated both generosity and creativity in discovering so many ways to serve both our members and the world outside our doors.
 The Fellowship regularly challenges me to open my mind and my heart to life’s big questions and I feel enriched as a result of my participation in this community.